bgoonz/BGOONZ_BLOG_2.0/src/pages/ds-algo-overview.md

 // 16.
 Creating an Object

 let newObj = {
     name: "I'm an object",
     values: [1, 10, 11, 20],
     others: '',
-  '1property': 'example of property name starting with digit', };
+    '1property': 'example of property name starting with digit' };

 // 17.
 Figure out what keys/properties are in an object